Moe03/mcp-express-adapter/examples/with-express/README.md

 # MCP Express Server Example

-A simple example showing how to use `mcp-express-middleware` with an Express server.
+A simple example showing how to use `mcp-express-adapter` with an Express server.

 ## Setup